Skip to content

 What has happened so far?

-The project went on hold in 2022 due to a lack of funding.
-The Parks team managed to secure the required additional capital funding in 2023.
+The project went on hold in 2022 due to a lack of funding, however the Parks team managed to secure the required additional capital funding in 2023.
 This funding in addition to the award from the London Marathon Trust and the Carbon Off-Set Fund meant the project could finally progress.

 What happens next?